CRich8/Real_estate_project/README.md

 ![Active Listings](https://github.com/CRich8/Real_estate_tracker/blob/main/images/Active_Zillow_Listings_Map.png)

 Airbnb is an excellent way for investors to generate passive income with residential real estate.
 There is a growing movement of entrepreneurs, real estate companies, and savvy homeowners converting their property into a passive income-generating asset.
 To determine the potential ROI of a house in Hoboken, I extracted Airbnb data from RapidAPI.
 This allows an investor to quickly compare the details of a Zillow listing to the Airbnb market of their chosen city.
-In this case study, the Hoboken Airbnb market is

 Let's see the distribution of daily price, monthly income, and rental type for the Hoboken Airbnb market.